garrettheath4/magtag-mqtt-stopwatch/README.md

             'topic_now': 'time/now',
             # minutes between each screen refresh; optional (default 1)
             'refresh_mins': 1,
-            # front LEDs will turn ON if stopwatch is over this many minutes; optional (-1 to disable)
+            # front LEDs will turn ON if stopwatch is over this many minutes; optional (default always off)
             'leds_on_mins_threshold': 120,
-            # front LEDs will never turn on before this hour of the day (0 to 23, 24 to disable)
+            # front LEDs will never turn on before this hour of the day (0 to 23); optional (default no "off" hours)
             'leds_always_off_before_hour': 8,
         }